 It connects virtually every major city and has tons of options, including high-speed and late-night trains.
 The high-speed trains service the major cities you’re likely to visit (like Florence and Venice), while slower intercity trains access secondary locations.

 Trenitalia is extensive and efficient, but using it can be overwhelming at first.
-Benefit from local insights—our trip planners will provide detailed transit instructions.
+Benefit from local insights—locals can provide detailed transit instructions.

 When it comes to Trenitalia, locals say you'll have an option between buying individual tickets or a rail pass.
 They say if you’re only planning on traveling between a couple of cities, go with the individual, city-to-city tickets.
-But if you’re planning on seeing all the major cities as well as the Italian countryside, then our Italian trip planners say you should go with a Eurail Italy pass—it’ll give you unlimited train access for whatever duration you choose.
+But if you’re planning on seeing all the major cities as well as the Italian countryside, then locals in Italy say you should go with a Eurail Italy pass—it’ll give you unlimited train access for whatever duration you choose.

 A rail pass for 6 days will put you back about $200 dollars.
 That might sound like a lot, but it's less expensive than buying city-to-city tickets throughout the same time period.

 If you’re coming from the US, odds are you’re not entirely familiar with using an extensive train system like what you’ll find in Italy.
 Get local advice.
-Our trip planners suggest following these easy steps:
+Locals suggest following these easy steps:

 You can skip a lot of the hassle of validating tickets by opting for e-tickets whenever they’re available.